awesomepack/Object-Detection/README.md

 * [Coco](https://cocodataset.org/#download) A dataset of common objects with its own api to help parse data

 ## Storage
-* Determine the best way to store a dataset of image files for computer vision
+* Use a PostgreSQL instance to store image training data

 ## Image pre-processing
 * apply paradigm pre-processing techniques on training data